Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 He didn't know where he was.

-I thought he was gonna die.
+I thought he was going to die.

 It's actually a question from a reporter.

-Maybe you had a secret deal to be VEEP, and that's what Trump's reacting to.
+Maybe you had a secret deal to be VEEP.

 No freaking way.

-But now, you know, Kasich has to be looking at this and and gulping a couple of times.
+But now, you know, Kasich has to be looking at this and gulping a couple of times because there's only one reason for Kasich to stay in the, well, there's always more than one.

-There's fundraising, there's the lecture circuit, there's chance to earn money the Hillary Clinton way by making speeches.
+There's fundraising, there's the lecture circuit, there's a chance to earn money the Hillary Clinton way by making speeches.

 But I think Kasich did, still does dream of maybe being on the ticket as vice president.